Read our coverage of the coronavirus pandemic here.

 by Caroline Hartnell

 Last week, we covered New Economics Foundation’s (NEF’s) first weekly economics briefing which looked at how we can win the economic recovery after coronavirus.
 This week’s focused on ‘Fixing the Social Safety Net’.
 The Chancellor has announced a package of measures to support people struggling with the economic fallout of coronavirus, but it is clear that they will not be enough and many people will fall through the net.
 These people will have to rely on our social security system, weakened by 10 years of austerity.
-Interestingly all three speakers come from organisations advocating for introduction for some sort of guaranteed minimum income – for now and for the long term.
+Interestingly all three speakers come from organisations advocating for introduction for some sort of minimum income guarantee – for now and for the long term.

 Need for a minimum income guarantee